tanya-tki/wish_sales_analysis/README.md

 ORDER BY
     units_sold DESC, average_rating DESC;
 ```
-4.2.2 Created a graph by using Tableau to see if there are any correlations between product color, unit sold and average rating.
+4.2.2 Create a graph by using Tableau to see if there are any correlations between product color, unit sold and average rating.

 <img width="800" alt="Screenshot 2567-03-12 at 14 48 35" src="https://github.com/tanya-tki/wish_sales_analysis/assets/153815515/e657a671-2b6e-4bf4-8e6e-72c1aaf3a11c">

-<br>From the first graph, "Product Color vs Unit Sold vs Avg.
-Rating":
+<br>From the graph:
 * Black products have the highest number of units sold, followed by white, blue, and green products.
 * The average rating (blue line) fluctuates around 4 out of 5 across different product colors, suggesting that customers are generally satisfied with their purchases irrespective of color.
 * The average rating does not appear to have a direct correlation with the number of units sold, as some less-sold colors still maintain a high rating.

 <img width="484" alt="Screenshot 2567-03-12 at 14 50 40" src="https://github.com/tanya-tki/wish_sales_analysis/assets/153815515/275c1ce2-14e0-4dda-a2c3-f2867ca7d112">

-In the second graph, "Product Color vs Units Sold vs Product Count":
+In the second graph suggests a visual representation of the most common product colors available on the platform, ranked by how many products are available in each color:
-* Again, black products lead in product count, followed by white, blue, green and red products.
+* Again, black products lead in product count, followed by white, blue, red and red products, reflecting that merchants also stock preferebly these colors.

 **Key insights:**
 * Black is the most popular product color in terms of sales, substantially outselling other colors.